The STI Files: Scabies

 Can it affect fertility?
-No, but it can damage unborn babies or the nerves of children younger than two years old.
+No, but it can damage the nerves of fetuses or children younger than two years old.

 Can it cause death?
 Scabies usually doesn't cause anything more than discomfort and inconvenience, though people who scratch the bites may get more bacterial infections.